 Kimber at Marouch

-Located in a dive strip mall in a no frills neighborhood in L.A., Marouch is what I call -a don't judge a book by it's cover restaurant.
-The neighborhood is a bit off the beaten path, but I don't come to Marouch to see and be seen.
+Located in a dive strip mall in a no-frills neighborhood in L.A., Marouch is what I call -a don’t judge a book by its cover restaurant.
+The neighborhood is a bit off the beaten path, but I don’t come to Marouch to see and be seen.
 I come to Marouch to eat.
 And that to me, is the reason to go to a restaurant.
 I would much rather go somewhere that is not so visually stimulating, but serves a fantastic meal, than a place that has all the flash in the pan, but the food is.. ugh…lacking.
-I guess it's the same way I choose everything else in life.
+I guess it’s the same way I choose everything else in life.
 Good quality…always welcome.
-No quality…no thanks!
+Bad quality…no thanks!

 Marouch’s Fattouch Salad

 Okay, back to Marouch, I first heard of this place from a Middle Eastern friend who really loved it.
 He said Marouch was as close to authentic Middle Eastern home cooking that you will see in these parts of town.
 And once I visited, I would definitely have to agree.
 I now get Marouch cravings at least once a week and find myself driving through L.A. traffic just knowing that there is a Lebanese light at the end of the tunnel.
 Open for lunch and dinner, Marouch is a great Hollywood hole in the wall place to visit, eat and escape from the craziness of L.A. life.